-It used to be said that everyone has a book in them, but these days, it might be more appropriate to argue everyone has a viral blog post in them.
-Plenty of people retain a thirst for more thoughtful writing than a Tweet can afford, and these are the best blogging platforms to use.
+It used to be said that everyone has a book in them, but these days, it might be more appropriate to argue that everyone has a viral blog post in them.
+Plenty of people retain a thirst for more thoughtful writing than a tweet can afford.

-There's something about having a space that's properly yours, potentially free from the distractions of a billion adverts and countless competing status updates.
-And the best thing is, there are a load of free blog sites out there to get you started.
+There's something about having a space that's properly yours, that's potentially free from the distractions of a billion adverts and countless competing status updates.
+Blogging is also still a great, organic method of self-promotion online, and the best thing is, there are a load of free blogging platforms out there to get you started.

 In this round-up, we explore the best blogging platforms for newcomers who want to get a free blog up and running.